-No license shall be issued to any person for a unit unless such owner or operator provides the Code Official with the name, address and daytime telephone number of a designated responsible agent, who shall be an individual and who shall reside within the County of Lancaster, Pennsylvania.
+No license shall be issued to any owner, property manager, or property management company for a unit unless such owner, property manager, or property management company provides the Code Official with the name, address and daytime telephone number of a designated responsible agent, who shall be an individual and who shall reside within the County of Lancaster, Pennsylvania.
 A post office box shall not be considered a valid address.

-A responsible agent must be authorized to receive notices and communications necessary or deemed to be appropriate under the terms of the codes of the City of Lancaster and to accept service of process of initial and subsequent pleadings on behalf of the owner or operator which may be necessary or deemed to be appropriate for the enforcement of the codes of the City of Lancaster; provided, however, that nothing contained herein shall affect the right of the City of Lancaster to submit notices and communications directly to the owner, rather than to the responsible agent, or to serve process and initial and subsequent pleadings in any other manner permitted by law.
+A responsible agent must be authorized to receive notices and communications necessary or deemed to be appropriate under the terms of the codes of the City of Lancaster on behalf of the owner; provided, however, that nothing contained herein shall affect the right of the City of Lancaster to submit notices and communications directly to the owner, rather than to the responsible agent.

 The designation of responsible agent shall not be valid unless signed by both the owner and the responsible agent.

-Any owner or responsible agent to whom a license has been issued or any owner of property who subsequently changes her/his place of residence or who changes the designation of a responsible agent shall notify in writing the Bureau of Procurement and Collection within 30 days after such change.
+Any owner to whom a license has been issued or any owner of property who subsequently changes her/his place of residence or who changes the designation of a responsible agent shall notify, in writing, the Bureau of Code Enforcement within 10 days after such change.

-No owner, manager or responsible agent may offer for rent or assist in offering for rent, by advertising or otherwise, any unit without first ascertaining that the property is properly registered with the City of Lancaster.
+No owner, property manager or property management company may offer for rent or assist in offering for rent, by advertising or otherwise, any unit without first ascertaining that the property is properly registered with the City of Lancaster.
 No unit may be occupied prior to the unit being properly licensed.

-If the owner has appointed an agent, manager or responsible agent, the agent, manager or responsible agent shall be jointly responsible to fulfill all of the obligations set forth in this chapter.
+If the owner has contracted with a property manager or property management company, the property manager or property management company shall be jointly responsible to fulfill all of the obligations set forth in this article.

-The owner or, if applicable, the responsible agent or manager shall include the document attached hereto as Exhibit A, identified as "Addendum to Residential Rental Agreement," in each lease of a unit taking effect on or after March 2, 2009.
+The owner or, if applicable, the property manager or property management company shall include the document attached hereto as Exhibit "A," identified as "Addendum to Residential Rental Agreement," in each lease of a unit taking effect on or after March 2, 2009.

 Editor's Note: The Addendum to Residential Rental Agreement is on file in the City offices.

-The owner or responsible agent or manager shall not include text in any lease that is contrary to the provisions of this chapter.
+The owner or property manager or property management company shall not include text in any lease that is contrary to the provisions of this article.